jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (b) a mining permit shall be deemed to be a mining permit and an exploration permit and a prospecting permit.
 (7) The Minister may not grant an exploration permit or a mining permit under this section in respect of minerals that are privately owned except in the case of minerals owned by customary marine title groups, as provided for in section 83(2) of the Marine and Coastal Area (Takutai Moana) Act 2011 and subject to section 84 of that Act.
 (8) A permit that is the subject of an application for a subsequent permit under this section continues in force until the Minister determines the application.
+(9) In this section, deposit means a concentration or an accumulation that is capable of being mined effectively and economically.

 ### 33 Permit holder responsibilities
 (1) A permit holder must—